TikhonJelvis/TPL/README.md

 ## Documentation

-Read all about the language in the [Guide](https://github.com/TikhonJelvis/TPL/blob/master/Guide.md)
+Read all about the language in the [Guide](http://inst.eecs.berkeley.edu/~tikhon/tpl)

+This is also availabile as a Markdown page on [Github](https://github.com/TikhonJelvis/TPL/blob/master/Guide.md).

 ## Installation Instructions